yongduek/lectures/cv4arslam/Readme.md

 ## Planar Marker AR
 - based on OpenCV `findChessboardMarker` or similar.
 - Project based on ORBSlam 2/3
+- see the python program in `ar_with_calib/`.
+  - With OpenGL 1.x and the calibration result, a graphic view is generated.
 ## Long Video Sequence 3D Reconstruction
 - Motion & 3D map/environment
 - Project based on ORBSlam 2/3 or slambook2